lukelliot/sometimes-note/README.md

   - adding tags to notebook
   - creating tags while adding to notebooks
   - searching notebooks by tag
+- Creat drawer component for tags to live in
+- hide drawer when focused on main notes page, and reveal when sidebar button is clicked
 - Style new elements
 - Seed tags and tag the seeded Notebooks

-### Phase 5: Allow Complex Styling in Notes (1 days, W2 Th 6pm)
+### Phase 5: Dynamic animations and Integration of all components (1 days, W2 Th 6pm)

-###### objective: Enable complex styling of notes.

-- Integrate react-quill (based on Quill.js). (?)
-- Use Rails helpers to sanitize HTML before rendering.
-- Style the new Quill elements.
-- Add Quill styling to seeded notes
+###### objective: Integrate all components into one single page, dynamic app.

+- integrate animations with drawers and make sure all components work in tandem on main notes page

 ### Phase 6: - Pagination / infinite scroll for Notes Index (1 day, W2 F 6pm)